ding-lab/BreakPointSurveyor/I_Contig/README.md

 # Contig
 *Create contigs using Tigra-SV and realign them*

-TODO: *copy notes from notebook p.
-125*

 ## Background

 Contig alignment improves breakpoint predictions by assembling a consensus sequence (contig) from reads spanning a breakpoint, then re-aligning the contig to the human+virus reference.
-Contigs are created using Tigra-SV based on breakpoint predictions from Pindel and aligned with BWA mem (v.
-0.7.10) to the human+virus reference described above.
+Contigs are created using Tigra-SV based on breakpoint predictions from Pindel and aligned with BWA mem to the [human+virus reference](../A_Reference/README.md).
 The resulting SAM file is then processed to yield a series of files (described below) used for plotting and analysis, with support for multiple breakpoints per contig.